 A few studies show possible therapeutic effects of drug candidate RG108 for the treatment of mental health illnesses, which will be discussed in greater detail.

 Abnormal learning and memory patterns have links to individuals with drug addiction, such as those who are reliant on opioids.
 Synaptic plasticity causes neurons to ‘fire’ too much or too little, changing the strength of such impulses.
-Drugs such as cocaine can override mechanisms that regulate this, and one such mechanism is the increase in DNA methylation in the brain23.
+Drugs like cocaine can override mechanisms that regulate this, and one such mechanism is the increase in DNA methylation in the brain23.
 Administration of RG108 and blocking of the DNA methyltransferase enzymes significantly reduced drug-seeking behavior in rats, with the effects persisting for up to 1 month24.

 In depression, stress is thought to have the biggest contributing factor.
 Recent studies show that depression increases the rate of DNA methylation while decreasing the expression of genes involved in neural plasticity.
 Researchers were able to modulate stress-induced changes in DNA methylation with RG108, which induced antidepressant-like effects in animal models25.

 Schizophrenia and mood disorders also show links to epigenetic modifications, where the DNMT1 enzyme is selectively overexpressed in neurons.
-Brain tissue obtained from individuals who suffered from schizophrenia, bipolar disorder and psychosis exhibited hyper-methylation that decreased the expression of Reelin – a protein involved in normal neurotransmission, memory formation
+Brain tissue obtained from individuals who suffered from schizophrenia, bipolar disorder and psychosis exhibited hyper-methylation that decreased the expression of Reelin a protein involved in normal neurotransmission, memory formation and synaptic plasticity27,28.